deltamodders/deltamod-example-mod/README.md

 ```
 This is an example on how a `_deltamodInfo.json` should be structured.
 Deltamod checks the file is valid before loading the mod.

+<b>IMPORTANT NOTE: </b> The version must be semantic versioning, otherwise the UI will display it as "1.0.0".

 ### `neededFiles`
 In the `neededFiles` array, you can make sure your Deltarune files are the same ones as the ones on your user's computer.<br /><br />
 For example, you can specify the **SHA256 checksum** to look for in the Chapter 4 `data.win`.
 Look at this graph:<br /><br />